Interstate 95 in Pennsylvania: Philadelphia County

 Past the Schuylkill River, I-95 continues east into South Philadelphia as an elevated freeway through industrial areas to the north of The Navy Yard, a mixed-use development that is located at the former Philadelphia Naval Shipyard.
 The road passes over CSX Transportation's Harrisburg Subdivision railroad line and heads between Franklin Delano Roosevelt Park to the north and the parallel railroad tracks and The Navy Yard to the south, coming to an interchange with the southern terminus of PA 611 at Broad Street.
 Past this interchange, the freeway runs between the South Philadelphia Sports Complex to the north and CSX Transportation's Greenwich Yard to the south.
 I-95 continues east past warehouses to the north and the railroad yard to the south before making a turn to the north, running to the west of CSAO's Swanson Street Industrial Track line and the Port of Philadelphia.
 The road comes to an interchange connecting to eastbound I-76 (Schuylkill Expressway), which leads to the Walt Whitman Bridge over the Delaware River, and Packer Avenue.
 The freeway passes under the Walt Whitman Bridge carrying I-76 at this interchange.
 Past this interchange, I-95 widens to eight lanes and becomes an elevated roadway, running between urban residential areas to the west and commercial areas to the east.
-Farther north, the freeway comes to an interchange connecting to Columbus Boulevard and Washington Avenue east of the Queen Village and Society Hill neighborhoods, where it briefly narrows to seven lanes, with three northbound lanes and four southbound lanes, and returns to ground level.
+Farther north, the freeway comes to an interchange connecting to Christopher Columbus Boulevard and Washington Avenue east of the Queen Village and Society Hill neighborhoods, where it briefly narrows to seven lanes, with three northbound lanes and four southbound lanes, and returns to ground level.
 Following this, I-95 becomes eight lanes again and passes through the eastern part of Center City.
 The freeway heads between the Old City neighborhood to the west and Penn's Landing along the Delaware River to the east, where it lowers to a depressed level and passes under two freeway lids.
 Along this stretch, the road crosses under several city streets including Walnut, Chestnut, and Market streets.
 I-95 passes under the Benjamin Franklin Bridge, which carries I-676/US 30 and the PATCO Speedline over the Delaware River, before it comes to an interchange connecting to I-676/US 30 (Vine Street Expressway) along with Callowhill Street.